devLipeunim/React-Native-MiniMart-App/README.md

 # 💼 React Native Mini Mart App

-A beautifully crafted mobile shopping experience that allows users to browse products, view details, add to cart, and manage favorites — built using **React Native** and **Zustand**.
+A beautifully crafted mobile shopping experience that allows users to browse products, view details, add to cart, manage favorites, and search — built using **React Native** and **Zustand**.

 ---